Step Up!

 Training & Pay

-• During a uninterrupted 8-week training period, you will receive a weekly allowance, and you may be eligible for reimbursement for certain expenses (transportation and childcare costs, if applicable)
+• During an uninterrupted 10-week training period, you will receive a weekly allowance, and you may be eligible for reimbursement for certain expenses (transportation and childcare costs, if applicable)

 • Training runs Monday to Friday, 9:30 a.m. to 4:30 p.m., with a 1-hour unpaid lunch break each day.

-• After training, you’ll move straight into your paid work placement.
+• After training, you’ll have the opportunity to land a paid 10-week work placement.
 If the employer wants to hire you after your work placement, your wage/salary will depend on your skills, experience, the employer’s needs, and current job market rates.

 3. What does work placement look like?